breno-madruga/dib-covid-dataset/README.md

 ## Input

-The raw data collected by the Jupyter Notebooks that are contained into the folder "notebooks/collect".
+The raw data collected by the Jupyter Notebooks, which are contained into the folder "notebooks/collect".

 The data sources are:
 - [arXiv](https://arxiv.org/covid19search)